elk-audio/sushi/README.md

   * Raspa - Only required if building for an Elk Powered board and is included in the Elk cross compiling SDK.

   * gRPC - Can either be installed with packages libgrpc++-dev and protobuf-compiler-grpc, or installed from source and installed system wide.
 See [https://github.com/grpc/grpc/blob/master/src/cpp/README.md] for instructions.
-Current gRPC version in sushi is 1.14.1 and current protobuf version 3.6.1.
+Current gRPC version in native sushi is 1.16.1 with protobuf version 3.6.1.
+For Elk OS the grpc version is 1.24.1 with protobuf version 3.11.
 Other versions can't be guaranteed to work.

   * For LV2: